Revisiting the post-glitch relaxation of the 2000 Vela glitch with the neutron star equation of states in the Brueckner and relativistic Brueckner theories: The two-component model

 The glitch rise time is usually very short.
-Presently, the best constraint comes from the 2016 Vela glitch, which is less than $12.6$ s~\citep{2019NatAs...3.1143A}.
-Correspondingly, it has been suspected that only a fraction of the core neutrons ($\lesssim30\%$, as seen later in Sec.~\ref{sec:step}) might be coupled to the charged component of the crust on glitch-rise time scales~\citep{2012MNRAS.420..658H}.
+Presently, the best constraint comes from the 2016 Vela glitch, which is less than $12.6$ seconds~\citep{2019NatAs...3.1143A}.
+Correspondingly, it has been suspected that only a fraction of the core neutrons ($\lesssim30\%$, as seen later in Section~\ref{sec:step}) might be coupled to the charged component of the crust on glitch-rise time scales~\citep{2012MNRAS.420..658H}.
 Previously, \citet{2015ChPhL..32g9701L,2016ApJS..223...16L} argued the presence of the glitch crisis in the framework of the microscopic Brueckner theory, namely, if when accounting for the entrainment effect, there is not enough angular momentum transferred to trigger the big Vela-like glitches from only the crustal superfluid neutrons.
-That is, Eq.~(\ref{eq4}) cannot be guaranteed.
+That is, Equation (\ref{eq4}) cannot be guaranteed.
 Such calculations were performed under the assumption that the whole core part is coupled to the charged visible part during a glitch.
-Here, we relax this assumption and consider a more realistic scenario of a partially coupled core, which equivalently decreases the denominator $I_{\rm p}$ on the right side of Eq.~(\ref{eq4}).
+Here, we relax this assumption and consider a more realistic scenario of a partially coupled core, which equivalently decreases the denominator $I_{\rm p}$ on the right side of Equation (\ref{eq4}).
 Therefore, the glitch crisis is currently not a problem.
+That the glitch crisis can be solved with the core superfluid had been already shown in \citet{2014ApJ..788L..11G,2015IJMPD..2430008H,2015MNRAS.449.3559H}.

 We now present the inner structure of a pulsar based on the modern EOSs within the (relativistic) Brueckner theory and confront the theoretical results in the snowplow model with the only one available observation of the short-term recovery component of the Vela glitch~\citep{2002ApJ...564L..85D}.
-Upcoming higher time resolution measurements with post-glitch relaxation should provide more insight into these issues, especially because some real-time automated glitch detection pipelines have been presented~\citep{2021MNRAS.505.5488S}, which can measure the postglitch recovery phase at a high cadence.